wbsoft/parce/docs/source/deflanguage.rst

 longer one first, or use a boundary matching sequence such as ``\b``.

-When using a Pattern instance, `parce` obtains the regular expression by calling its :meth:`~parce.pattern.Pattern.build` method.
+When using a Pattern instance, `parce` obtains the regular expression by calling its :meth:`~parce.pattern.Pattern.build` method, which only happens one time, when the lexicon is first used for parsing.
 You can use a Pattern object where manually writing a regular expression is too tedious.

-There are convenient functions for creating some types of Pattern instances:

-    .. autofunction:: parce.words
-        :noindex:

-    .. autofunction:: parce.char
-        :noindex:

-See for more information about Pattern objects the documentation of the :mod:`~parce.pattern` module.
+More information below under `Dynamic patterns`_.

 The action